Strajk/intellij-plugin-markdownlint/README.md

 - [ ] Add tests
 - [ ] Intention to Suppress
 - [ ] Intention to Fix
+- [ ] Restart action

 ## Development

-- Plugin should be able to "Auto-Reload", but does not work for me.
+- Plugin should be able to "Auto-Reload", but it does not work for me.
 I have to re-run "Run plugin" configuration every time I make a change.
 - Debugging seems to work fine, at least for the "Run Plugin" configuration.
   - Does not work for me for "Run Tests" configuration.